TakaiKung/RoboFriend/README.md

 * open project and npm i
 * run with `npm run start` command

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.<br>
+Or you can view this online by this link [https://takaikung.github.io/RoboFriend/](https://takaikung.github.io/RoboFriend/)